Does Yosemite feel like the perfect way to get away with the family, but the thought of cold weather and knee-deep snow send shivers down your spine?

 For more lodging options in Coulterville, click here.

-Staying in the Gold Country for the holidays has a lot of big perks, but maybe none bigger than you’re just a short drive from Mariposa which is the heart of the holiday’s festive fun.
+Visiting the Gold Country for the holidays?
+It has a lot of big perks, but maybe none bigger than you’re just a short drive from Mariposa which is the heart of the holiday’s festive fun.

 Shopping for the holidays might be a little different this year with online shopping being the likely avenue for most people.
 But in Mariposa, Coulterville and Hornitos there are countless local creators that make handcrafted gifts ranging from works of art to photography to handmade jewelry.
 A Made In Mariposa gift is both thoughtful and unique!